State Leadership Seminar:

 During your HOBY Leadership Seminar, many dynamic leaders—all volunteers from the fields of business, education, government, and other professions—will address aspects of our changing world and the challenges future leaders will confront.
 The program will not promote any specific political party, religion, or way of thinking; but is designed to develop critical thinking skills by actively involving participants in discussions and informal debate.
 During the seminar, and after being equipped with the tools necessary, you will be asked to undertake a community service project (or projects) within your own community involving at least 100 hours of service during the year following your seminar.
 The purpose is to make a difference in your school, community, place of worship, or any other environment where you see a need.

-Seminar participants may register any time between 8:45 AM and 9:30 AM on Friday, June 17, 2022.
-The seminar will begin with Ambassador & Parent Orientation on June 17 at 9:30 AM and conclude with Closing Ceremonies on June 19 from 2:00 – 3:00 PM.
+Seminar participants may check in any time between 8:45 AM and 9:30 AM on Friday, June 16, 2023.
+The seminar will begin with Ambassador & Parent Orientation on June 16 at 9:30 AM and conclude with Closing Ceremonies on June 18 at 2:00 PM.
 You must be present for the entire seminar, including overnight.

-The 2022 Leadership Seminar will take place at Salisbury University in Maryland.
-For directions to Salisbury University, click here.
+The 2023 Leadership Seminar will take place at The University of Delaware in Newark, DE.

 No; all students are required to attend the entire seminar in order to gain the full experience and maintain the integrity of our program’s curriculum.
 When students complete their registration, they verify that they will be present for the entire seminar.
 We ask schools to work with their students to reschedule any important events (e.g., final exams, important assignments or due dates, etc.) and excuse any absences that result from the student attending our seminar.